Implementation of a quantum linear solver for the Vlasov-Ampere equation: Introduction

 The technological and engineering challenge of achieving long-lived, well-confined fusion reactors is accompanied by heavy computational demands.
 These include simulating kinetic models of plasma under non-trivial geometries and boundary conditions, capturing its complex and chaotic behavior, as well as solving large-scale optimization problems with thousands of variables for the design of magnetic confinement devices, such as stellarators.
 Quantum computing might offer new approaches that could help with some of the most demanding parts of fusion simulations.

-In this document we focus on the application of quantum algorithms for kinetic models of plasma.
+In this work we focus on the application of quantum algorithms for kinetic models of plasma.
 We follow Ref.~\cite{Novikau_Dodin_Startsev_2024} that studied the possibility of an efficient quantum algorithm for modeling linear oscillations and waves in a Vlasov model for plasma.
 We provide an explicit implementation for the quantum algorithm, showcasing how Classiq approach~\cite{classiq} can lead to a significant resource reduction.

-The general framework is given by the magnetohydrodynamic (MHD) equations, which couple Maxwell's equations for the electromagnetic field with the motion of charged particles.
+We consider a kinetic collisionless plasma model, which couples Maxwell’s equations for the electromagnetic field with the motion of charged particles.
 The particle motion is described statistically by the distribution function, $f(\vec{x}, \vec{v}, t)$, which gives the probability density of finding a particle at position $\vec{x}$ with velocity $\vec{v}$ at time $t$.
 The Maxwell-Vlasov equations are written for $f$, and the electric and magnetic fields $\vec{E}$ and $\vec{B}$:

 where $\rho$ and $\vec{j}$ are the charge density and current, $e$ and $m$ are the particle charge and mass, and $\epsilon_0$ and $\mu_0$ are the vacuum permittivity and permeability.

 In fusion reactors, such as tokamaks or stellarators, there are external magnetic fields driving the plasma, shaping its confinement and influencing its dynamics.
 To demonstrate how quantum algorithms can be applied to plasma physics, we consider a driven problem, though in a simplified one-dimensional model governed by the Vlasov equation coupled with Amp{\'e}re's law.
 In certain regimes, this model can be cast into a linear problem, making it suitable for quantum linear system solvers.
 We emphasize that due to the dependence of the quantum solver on the condition number of the linearized system, which grows with the grid size of discretizing the differential equation, we do not expect any quantum advantage for the one-dimensional system.